Poushec/Poushec.UpdateCatalogParser/README.md

 If you need to get more information about some update you've found from previous method - you need to use this function and pass it's `UpdateID` parameter to it.
 It will return you object derived from `UpdateBase` class (ether `Update` or `Driver` classes) with all information available about it from details page or download page.
 Like list of HardwareIDs if it is a driver or Supersedes if it is an Update.

+## Limitations

+What this library does - is basicly parses HTML pages from catalog.update.microsoft.com, so it's derives it's limitations directry from it.

+* It cannot return more than 1000 search results at once.
+* It's speed depends on how fast your connection with catalog is.
+On my testing environment (1Gb/s internet connection) SendSearchQuery method running about 40 seconds.